 13. Koreshan State Historic Site

-Named after a religious group from Chicago that believed in strong community and the abolishment of money, Koreshan State Historic Park includes more than ten original structures, many of them dating back nearly 150 years.
+Named after a religious group from Chicago that I learned about, who believed in the power of a close-knit community and the eradication of the concept of money, Koreshan State Historic Park became a personal experience for me.
+As I strolled through the park, I was captivated by more than ten original structures, some of which had stood the test of time for nearly 150 years.

 14. Mound Key State Park

 Long before it was colonized by settlers of European descent, I had the incredible opportunity to experience the vibrant history of Florida as it unfolded.
 Millennia ago, the land was a thriving home to a diverse array of Native American people.
 Along the coast, within the embrace of mangrove forests and deep within the impenetrable inland swamps, these ancient communities eked out their livings.